byt3bl33d3r/DOUBLETAP/README.md

 1. Constructs the root URL from the URL you requested
 2. Checks an internal dictionary structure to see if it already setup an API Gateway endpoint that proxies traffic to that domain
-3. If not, it'll concurrently create, stage and deploy a new API Geteway endpoint across multiple AWS regions ([10 by default](https://github.com/Porchetta-Industries/DOUBLETAP/blob/master/doubletap.py#L11)) to proxy traffic to the domain you requested (this makes the IP rotation rate is even higher).
+3. If not, it'll concurrently create, stage and deploy a new API Geteway endpoint across multiple AWS regions ([10 by default](https://github.com/Porchetta-Industries/DOUBLETAP/blob/master/doubletap.py#L11)) to proxy traffic to the domain you requested (this makes the IP rotation rate even higher).
 4. During the API Gateway endpoint creation, it'll remap the `X-Forwarded-For` header: this allows us to specify an IP of our choosing that the end server will see in that header.
 5. DOUBLETAP can detect when the API is fully staged (usually takes anywhere between 10-30 seconds) and will only allow the requests to proceed once the API endpoints are ready across all regions.
 6. It'll then pick at random an API Gateway endpoint URL from the ones it created
 7. Generate a fake IP for the `X-Forwarded-for` header and change the User Agent of the request
-8. Finally it'll seamlessly redirect the modified request to the chosen API Gateway endpoint URL
+8. Finally it'll seamlessly redirect the modified request to the chosen API Gateway endpoint URL which will then proxy the request to the actual target.

 The result is that the server you're hitting will see a truly unique IP on almost each request.
 Additionally it will not give away your real IP address through the `X-Forwarded-For` header as it's supplied a bogus IP.